maxine-janka/holbertonschool-simple_shell/README.md

 ## Requirements
 - Allowed editors: vi, vim, emacs
-- All code was written in Betty Style.
+- All code was written in <a href="https://github.com/alx-tools/Betty/wiki">Betty Style</a>
-- No more than 5 functions per file.
+- No more than 5 functions per file

 ## Features
 - Supports interactive and non-interactive mode